XiaoxiaoWang87/xgboost_mono_test/tutorial.md

 ##Tutorial for Xgboost

-I'm going to use the California Housing dataset [1] for this tutorial.
+The California Housing dataset [1] is used for this tutorial.
 This dataset consists of 20,460 observations.
 Each observation represents a neighborhood in California.
 The response variable is the median house value of a neighborhood.
 Predictors include median income, average house occupancy, and location etc. of that neighborhood.

 First we load the data.
 If you use **`scikit-learn`**, you just need to do: